palantir/conjure-typescript-example/README.md

 [gradle-conjure] publishes conjure APIs to NPM (via the `publishTypeScript` task), so you can depend on the API like any other package.

-Make sure to also add a dependency on [conjure-client][conjure-typescript-client] in your `package.json`:
+Make sure to also add a dependency on [conjure-client][conjure-typescript-runtime] in your `package.json`:

 ```diff
    "dependencies": {